-The Sponsor will supply pimavanserin 17 mg tablets and matching placebo tablets.
+The Sponsor will supply pimavanserin 17 mg tablets.

 Pimavanserin tartrate is a white to off-white powder.
-Pimavanserin 17 mg tablets include the active compound (pimavanserin tartrate) and the following excipients: pregelatinized starch, magnesium stearate, and microcrystalline cellulose, and the tablet coating is constant
+Pimavanserin 17 mg tablets include the active compound (pimavanserin tartrate) and the following excipients: pregelatinized starch, magnesium stearate, and microcrystalline cellulose, and the tablet coating is